Factory Invoice Price is not the Dealer’s Actual New Car Cost

 Dealer Invoice Price / Factory Invoice Price

-The dealer invoice price of a new car is the price listed on a factory invoice sent by the manufacturer to a dealer when the new vehicle is purchased.
+The dealer invoice price of a new car is listed on a factory invoice sent by the manufacturer to a dealer when the new vehicle is purchased.

 Many people presume that this is the actual dealer expense of the car, but this is not always the case.
 Factory invoice costs have secret benefit margins, including dealer holdback and manufacturer-to-dealer discounts.